Sessions: Wrappers as "Middleware"

 or, optionally,localStorage

-.
-Notes on that are below. - It passes that session ID as the first parameter in each
+.1 Notes on one versus the other are below. - It passes that

 ormutation